web-push-libs/web-push-php/README.md

 Notifications with payloads are supported with this library on Firefox 46+ and Chrome 50+.

-You'll need at least PHP 5.6, and PHP 7.1 is recommended for much better performance.
+You'll need at least PHP 5.6 with the following extensions enabled: gmp, mbstring, curl, openssl.
+PHP 7.1 is recommended for much better performance.

 ```php
 <?php